coderjoris/StructureScannerSwift/README.md

 2. In Info.plist, add a line `Privacy - Camera Usage Description` and set the value to 'The app needs access to the camera for scanning.'

 ## Main View
-Unlike the scanner app from the SDK, this sample app has a main view that does not allow to scan directly.
-You can navigate to the scan view via a button.
+The sample app has a main view that from where you can navigate to the scan view via a button.
 This allows to demonstrate how to close and re-open the scanview.

 1. Create a Group `MainView` and move the `ViewController` to it.
 2. Rename the file `ViewController` to `MainViewController` and likewise for the class name.